 I do not know what brings you here, to my humble website, but know that you are most welcome.
 Please come in, sit by the fire, rest your weary feet, snuggle under a comfy blanket, and enjoy a steaming mug of hot chocolate.
 It’s imported from the UK and France, because that’s where I first tasted the best hot chocolate in my life.
 So far, I’ve not tasted anything that compares.

 Let me tell you a little bit about myself.
 I grew up in West Chicago, IL, “the middle of the middle-West” as Alabama might say.
 I’m the oldest of four, and was homeschooled until high school, when I attended the small, private Christian school known as Wheaton Academy.
 I have two younger brothers and one younger sister.
 I love baseball, country music, and thunderstorms, and my favorite seasons are fall and winter.
-Until recently I resided in the lovely state of North Carolina, but the Lord moved us to Wisconsin in October 2015 and so my husband and I headed off on a new adventure to the Northern Tundra with our three adorable children: Leiana Arwen, Nathalie Eowyn, and Brantland Eomer.
+Until recently I resided in the lovely state of North Carolina, but the Lord moved us to Wisconsin in October 2015 and so my husband and I headed off on a new adventure to the Northern Tundra with our four adorable children: Leiana Arwen, Nathalie Eowyn, Brantland Eomer, and Grayden Erebor.

 Yeah.
 We’re unashamed Tolkien nerds.
 But I come by it honestly.